A Wonga Loan Alternative

 How will Wonga’s collapse affect the payday industry?

 Wonga’s collapse has left other payday lenders with uncertainty.
-On the one hand, Wonga’s ruin will be an opportunity for British short-term lenders to bring in new customers.
+On the one hand, Wonga’s ruin will be an opportunity for UK direct lenders to bring in new customers.
 On the other hand, Wonga’s broadcasted demise may give the British public pause before trusting other short-term lenders.

 For customers still interested in the rainy-day option of short-term loans, it is important to note that not all payday loan companies are the same.
 The Wonga business model was established during the OFT years, and seemingly, Wonga could not sustain itself under the stricter regulation of the FCA.